-For the past few years, the Indian education system has been continuously developing, and now the University Grants Commission (UGC) has announced 7 major changes for UG and PG Courses.
-All these changes aim to make higher education more flexible and student-friendly.
-As these changes are part of NEP 2020, it has a vision to make the academic journey more flexible.
+For the past few years, the Indian education system has been in developing state, and now the University Grants Commission has recently announced 7 major changes for UG and PG courses.
+All these changes aim to make higher education more flexible and convenient for students.
+As these changes are part of NEP 2020.

 Major Changes By UGC: An Initiative Of NEP 2020